 As a writer, I specialize in children’s poetry and fiction.
 As an illustrator, I specialize in cartooning.
 I’ve had over 400 short stories, poems, articles, puzzles, and pictures published in a variety of places ranging from Highlights For Children to The Saturday Evening Post.

 I especially enjoy writing humorous stories and poems that involve word play, surprise endings, and funny ways of looking at the world.
 Some of my favorite topics are animals, school, holidays, monsters, and food.
-My poems have been published in over a dozen anthologies including Caroline Kennedy’s Poems To Learn By Heart and Kenn Nesbitt’s One Minute Till Bedtime.
+My poems have been included in over a dozen anthologies including Caroline Kennedy’s Poems To Learn By Heart and Kenn Nesbitt’s One Minute Till Bedtime.
 My poetry has also been published in The Journal of Children’s Literature and archived by the Poetry Foundation.

 I’ve contributed material to a variety of educational companies, both in print and online, including Pearson, Prentice Hall, CTB/McGraw-Hill, Peoples Education, Educational Testing Services, Super Teacher Worksheets, and the London Academy of Music and Dramatic Art.
 I also had work included in a booklet distributed to second and third grade classrooms across the country as part of the Scholastic Lucky Book Club.
 In addition, I’ve written articles and essays for parenting, camping, and writing publications and illustrated features in several periodicals.

 During the school year I teach elementary and middle school students how to draw cartoons through my afterschool classes and school visits.
 My cartooning workshop serves as an introduction to drawing cartoon characters, such as some of the 1,000+ original characters I’ve created, through an easy step-by-step process and also encourages kids to make up their own.
 Students with no experience can learn how to draw cool cartoons in just one session.